Quick Start¶

 Write Custom Adapters

 Need to support a new output format?
-Learn how to write an Adapter.
+See Writing a Custom Adapter.

 Full CLI Reference